kyla100/AboutMe-1/README.md

   * Technology stack: Python + Flask + Shell Scripts + SQLite + html
   * User Site: http://vaccine19.us/
   * Github: https://github.com/RiptideStar/covid19signupStatus
-* Volumteer for non-for-profit organizations - creating / maintaining websites for them:
+* Volunteer for non-for-profit organizations - creating / maintaining websites for them:
   * http://hcyfoundation.org/
   * https://www.nwchinesealliance.org/
   * http://xstreamlc.com/
 * Designed and developed the video game website for the valorant community to revolutionize how players search for lineups.
   * http://LineupsValorant.com/
-* Volumteer for counseling kids with video gaming problems
+* Volunteer for counseling kids with video gaming problems
 * Teaching community kids computer science, game development (c#, c++), and python and web programming
 * Created tennis groups and camps for kids.
 Coached tens of kids tennis (since I was 12) to inspire them to be active with sports
 * Recruiting fellow students to the robotic team and to inspire others to innovate